NLeSC/guide/software/communication.md

 For most software it should be possible to create a screencast.
 This is very useful for people to get a quick impression of what exactly you are doing without diving into the code itself.
 In case your software does not have a graphical user interface, even a screencast of a terminal session can be quite informative.
 Try to add audio, or at least subtitles, so people know what is going on in the video.

-At NLeSC we gather screencasts in our [https://www.youtube.com/user/NLeScienceCenter](Youtube Channel).
+At NLeSC we gather screencasts in our [Youtube Channel](https://www.youtube.com/user/NLeScienceCenter).